NeptuneHub/k3s-supreme-waffle/wireguard/readme.md

 [Peer]
 PublicKey = yyyyyyyy # Client1 pubblic key
-AllowedIPs = 10.0.0.2/32 # IP address for the client
+AllowedIPs = 10.0.0.2/32 # IP address for the client1

+[Peer]
+PublicKey = pppppppp # Client2 pubblic key
+AllowedIPs = 10.0.0.3/32 # IP address for the client2
 ```

 Finally start the the vpn opn the server